jmaczan/basic-vue-chat/README.md

 ### Handling messages from user

-When user sends message, **it's automatically added to state - feed in general module in Vuex store** and **event newOwnMessage is emitted**.
+When user sends message, **the message is propagated to BasicVueChat component** and **event newOwnMessage is emitted**.
 To handle this event, you can for example do this:
 ```html
 <basic-vue-chat @newOwnMessage="onNewOwnMessage" />
 ```